thoughtworks/mcp4openapi/README.md

 ## 🎯 Use Cases

 This project demonstrates:
-- **API Wrapping**: How to wrap existing REST APIs as MCP servers
+- **Multi-purpose API Wrapping**: How to wrap existing REST APIs with an MCP server
-- **Authentication Patterns**: Token passthrough for secure API access
-- **Error Handling**: Production-ready error handling with security monitoring
-- **Testing Strategies**: Comprehensive test coverage for API wrappers
-- **Development Workflow**: Local development with hot reloading
+- **MCP Prompts augmentation**: Adding custom MCP prompts to enable higher order/composite usage of those API via MCP

 ## 🤝 Contributing